dmitrykitty/lab7_c_plus_matrix/README.md

     ├── matrix.h            # file to create class declaration and methods' declaration ├── matrix.cpp          # file to implement methods
     ├── matrixElement.h     # file containing type alias
-    ├── trescPdf.pdf        # documentation in PDF (generated by Doxygen)
     ├── tests               # here are tests for exercise, inner CMakeLists.txt, GTest library used by tests │   ├── CMakeLists.txt  # iner CMake for tests - it is included by outter CMake │   ├── matrixTests.cpp # files with tests for exercise